mjarkk/rup/README.md

 - [x] Reliable
 - [x] Support for UDP hole punching

+#### Why no security
+I want to use this project for something else where i'm going to inplment my own way of encrypting.
+because i don't want to dubble encrypt my pacakges i'll leave the ecryption out for now but i'll add encryption to the library if needed.

 ### Where are the docs
 At the moment the project is still in a early stage of development and there for lots of changers.
 Because of that i'm not providing any documentation for now.